peroksid/uk_postcode/README.rst

 But it is similar in separation of nodes on states/transitions and having verices connected only nodes of different kinds.
 Also, we have context (dictionary object).

 The net state is change syncronously with input chars.
-States divide in 3 kinds:
+States divide in 3 kinds.

+Structure states (S_)
- - Structure states indicate the structure reached (S_).
+    Indicate the structure reached.
     Become active when preceding transition becomes active.

+Receptor states (X_, C_, R_, AE_, ARI_)
- - Receptor states, represent predicates (logical conditions) based on type receptor class and it's arguments.
-(X_, C_, R_, AE_, ARI_ - see handlers.py).
+    Represent predicates (logical conditions) based on type receptor class and it's arguments.

     Link from a receptor to a transition is always labelled with "+" or "-", thus allowing or forbidding transition to become active.
 All positives and no negatives connections must be on for transition to become active.

- - Accumulator states (A_).
+Accumulator states (A_)

     Add current input char to corresponding part of context dictionary.

 File postal.dot contains graphs grouping states and transitions closely related to each other.